 CELLMARK Method Part Groups:

-Method-other: Equivalence all methods (including NULL)
+Equivalence all methods (including NULL)

+CELLMARK Scale Part Groups:

+Use Cross-Class Scale group OrdNomNarDoc

-CELLMARK Specimen Part Groups:
+CELLMARK Specimen (“SYSTEM”) Part Groups:

 Intravascular - any: See the Cross-Class specimen for the definition of this specimen group.

-NOTEs TO RI:
+NOTES TO RI:

-When we have time should figure if the Blasts CDx/Blast cells really different from Cells CDx/Cells

-Have we sorted out when the “100 cells” are really lymphocytes – and whether the markers applied to blasts cells are ever not blasts- think they can be

 Should see if we can take advantage of panels.
-If there is not much overlap will provide a nice organization of flow sheet
+If there is not much overlap will provide a nice organization of flow sheet.

 Class: CHEM

-CHEM Analyte Part Groups:
+CHEM Analyte (“COMPONENT”) Part Groups:

+At present we are not distinguishing glucose tests done on blood vs ser.plas, though maybe we should, and likewise for the different colorimetric methods for protein.

+The “Oxygen-related” group should not be applied for the purpose of grouping the COMPONENT values.
+It is only for use in in conjunction with the rules for “SYSTEM” below.

-Oxygen-related: Oxygen saturation, Oxygen content, Oxyhemoglobin, Deoxyhemoglobin
+Oxygen-related: Oxygen, Oxygen saturation, Oxygen content, Oxygen capacity, Oxyhemoglobin/Hemoglobin.total Oxyhemoglobin, Deoxyhemoglobin,

+Deoxyhemoglobin/Hemoglobin.total.
+Components should be included in this group even when they include sub-parts (i.e., ^ characters).
+(This group is only used in conjunction with the rules for “SYSTEM” below.)

-CHEM Specimen Part Groups:
+CHEM Specimen (“SYSTEM”) Part Groups: Lump the categories’ described below the results will remain independent

-Intravascular - any: See the Cross-Class specimen for the definition of this specimen group.
+Later- will want to highlight intravascular specimens whose component is Gluose(exactl) se that are Ser or Ser/plas.
+Will require setting a flag in the table.
+Will not tackle that now.

-Arterial*: BldA, BldC*
+Arterial*: BldA, BldC, BldCoA

 EXCEPTION: Only group the Arterial* specimens when the analyte is contained in the Oxygen-related analyte group (see above for the definition of Oxygen-related)..
 Note also that capillary blood is arterial from the point of view of a pulse oximeter.

-Venous*: BldV, BldMV
+Venous*: BldV, BldMV, BldCoV, BldCoMV

 EXCEPTION: Only group the Venous* specimens when the analyte is contained in the Oxygen-related group (see above for the definition of Oxygen-related).

-BldCo-Venous* : BldCoV, BldCoMV
+Intravascular - any: See the Cross-Class specimen for the definition of this specimen group.

-EXCEPTION: Only group the BldCo-Venous* group when the analyte is contained in the Oxygen-related group (see above for the definition of Oxygen-related).
+EXCEPTION: Do not apply when the analyte is in the Oxygen-related group.

 DuodGastricFld : See the Cross-Class specimen for the definition of this specimen group

 OcularVitr fld: See the Cross-Class specimen for the definition of this specimen group